Accenture/mercury-composable/guides/CHAPTER-4.md

 ### Advanced pipeline features

-Some special uses of pipelines include "if-then-else" and "for/while loops".
-This is like running a mini-flow inside a pipeline.
+Some special uses of pipelines include "for/while-loop" and "continue/break" features.

 ### Simple for-loop